Finding Equations for Lines

 Is the graph different from the graph of $w-4=2(x-3)$ (the red line)?

-Find another point on the line.
+Find the point with $x$-coordinate 1 that is on the red line.

 Slide $x_1$ and $y_1$ as before using the new point.
 Is the graph different?